terraform-google-modules/terraform-google-lb-internal/README.md

 * **Internal load balancer**

 ## Compatibility
-This module is meant for use with Terraform 0.13+ and tested using Terraform 1.0+.
-If you find incompatibilities using Terraform >=0.13, please open an issue.
+This module is meant for use with Terraform 1.3+ and tested using Terraform 1.3+.
+If you find incompatibilities using Terraform >=1.3, please open an issue.
- If you haven't
-[upgraded](https://www.terraform.io/upgrade-guides/0-13.html) and need a Terraform 0.12.x-compatible version of this module, the last released version intended for Terraform 0.12.x is [v2.3.0](https://registry.terraform.io/modules/terraform-google-modules/-lb-internal/google/v2.3.0).

 ## Upgrading